oroinc/documentation/user/back-office/system/integrations/shipping-integration/flat-rate.rst

 Flat Rate shipping integration section describes the steps that are necessary to expose :term:`flat rate <Flat Rate>` shipping as a shipping method in OroCommerce orders and quotes.

 .. note::
-   See a short demo on |how to create a shipping integration in OroCommerce| or keep reading the step-by-step guidance below.
+   See a short demo on |how to set up a shipping integration in OroCommerce| or keep reading the step-by-step guidance below.

     .. raw:: html